FISHing of gut microbiota – microbiology in health and diseases

 The BIOASTER Technology Research Institute (TRI) was created in April 2012 by the Institut Pasteur and Lyonbiopole health competitiveness cluster, following the initiative of the French Government through the “Investissements d’Avenir” Program.

 BIOASTER is leading collaborative projects that bring together academics, startups, SMEs and industrial groups, and is developing a unique technological and innovative model in order to overcome technological bottlenecks and explore new avenues applied to microbiology in health and diseases.
-In this context, the Preclinical Models & Imaging Unit tested the Hamamatsu NanoZoomer S60 with its fluorescence module, to evaluate its relevance for bacteria imaging in relation to the study of host-microbiota and microbes-microbes interactions.
+In this context, the Preclinical Models & Imaging Unit tested the Hamamatsu NanoZoomer S60 Digital slide scanner with its fluorescence module, to evaluate its relevance for bacteria imaging in relation to the study of host-microbiota and microbes-microbes interactions.

 Bringing the gut microbiota into focus